KumariPriyanka18/business-analytics-sales/README.md

-# Objective:
-Analyze historical sales data to identify trends, key revenue drivers, and provide actionable recommendations for business improvement.

 # 📊 Sales Data Analysis

-This project explores sales trends, customer segmentation, and profitability using a retail dataset.
-It uses Python for data cleaning, analysis, and visualization.
-The goal is to support strategic decision-making using business analytics techniques.

-## 🔍 Analysis Covered:
-- Monthly/Yearly Sales Trends
-- Profitability by Segment & Region
-- Impact of Discounts on Profit
-- Top Products by Revenue

-## 📁 Structure:
-- `data/`: Dataset
-- `notebooks/`: Jupyter notebooks with analysis
-- `visuals/`: Plots for presentation
+This project applies business analytics techniques to retail sales data to uncover meaningful insights and support data-driven decision making.

+Using Python, we explore monthly sales trends, customer segments, product performance, and profitability across regions.
+The goal is to identify key revenue drivers, analyze the impact of discounts on profit, and provide actionable recommendations for business strategy.

+## ✨ Key Features:
+- Cleaned and analyzed sales data using Pandas
+- Visualized trends and patterns with Seaborn and Matplotlib
+- Segmented customers and products to evaluate performance
+- Identified factors affecting profitability
+- Delivered insights for decision-makers in retail and sales strategy roles